When Is Partially Observable Reinforcement Learning Not Scary?: Proofs for Overcomplete POMDPs

-In this section, we prove Theorem~\ref{thm:over} for learning in overcomplete POMDPs with optimistic maximum likelihood estimation.
 The proof follows a similar three-step recipe to the undercomplete case: first we show that to control the regret it suffices to control the operator estimation error, then we derive some constraints for the operator estimation from the MLE guarantee, and finally we utilize the constraints to upper bound the estimation error with the help of the $\ell_1$-norm eluder dimension framework.
 The main difference to the previous proof is only that the data generated for building the confidence sets is based on adding exploration to the policies $\pi^1,\dots,\pi^K$.

 The reader may find it useful to first read Appendix \ref{app:proof-under} before reading this section as we will heavily reuse the notations and techniques developed there.

 \paragraph{Notation} As usual, we start by introducing (or recalling) the definitions of several notations that will be used in the proofs.
 Recall we define the $m$-step emission-action matrices $\{\M_h\in\R^{(A^{m-1}O^m)\times S}\}_{h\in[H-m+1]}$ as follows: For an observation sequence $\o$ of length $m$, initial state $s$ and action sequence $\a$ of length $m-1$, we let $[\M_h]_{(\a,\o),s}$ be the probability of receiving $\o$ provided that the action sequence $\a$ is used from state $s$ and step $h$: for all $(\a,\o)\in \fA^{m-1}\times \fO^m$ and $s\in\fS$